All Episodes

 And he's not even doing his job.

-Hillary Clinton, email server, circumventing Congress, top secret information, special access program information in a mom and pop shop bathroom closet.
+As we have pointed out, all of the crimes and felonies committed, overwhelming, incontrovertible evidence, Hillary Clinton, email server, circumventing Congress, top secret information, special access program information in a mom-and-pop shop bathroom closet.

 All illegal.

-And I also forgot the destruction of all the blackberries and the lies that were told, oh, I only use one device and I wanted to consolidate everything into one device.
+Oh, I only use one device and I wanted to consolidate everything into one device.

 What do you use?

-Well, I use an iPad, an iPhone, a Blackberry, and then we hear about the destruction of Blackberries and people taking hammers to Blackberries so they get all the information off the blackberries, and never mind the fact that you're not allowed to erase on your own 33,000 emails, and then you lie about that when you say, well, it has to do with with yoga, a wedding, a funeral, and my my email correspondence with my husband who doesn't have an email account and doesn't email.
+And then you lie about that when you say, well, it has to do with yoga, a wedding, a funeral, and my email correspondence with my husband who doesn't have an email account and doesn't email.

-Anyway, so those these simmering frustrations leading up to, in the case of so many different issues, the president has no choice here.
+Anyway, so these simmering frustrations leading up to, in the case of so many different issues, the president has no choice here.

-If the FBI director has been politicized, vasillating, seems very consumed with himself, for the love of equal justice under the law and the ability of this agency to function at its proper level and serve the American people.
+If the FBI director has been politicized, vacillating, seems very consumed with himself, for the love of equal justice under the law and the ability of this agency to function at its proper level and serve the American people.

 It's not possible with somebody like this.